Learning High-Dimensional McKean-Vlasov Forward-Backward Stochastic Differential Equations with General Distribution Dependence: Convergence Analysis

-Firstly introduced in \cite{han2021class}, the GMMD defines a metric on the space of probability measures $\MCP(E)$ based on a class of test functions. \begin{defn} Let $\Phi$ be a class of measurable functions on a Euclidean space $E$ such that
+Firstly introduced in \cite{han2021class}, the integral probability metric defines a metric on the space of probability measures $\MCP(E)$ based on a class of test functions. \begin{defn} Let $\Phi$ be a class of measurable functions on a Euclidean space $E$ such that